-- Coaches have the knowledge and preparation to lead their teams. - Coaches are to conform to the spirit and intent of applicable rules at all times. - Coaches are responsible for their own conduct as well as the conduct of their assistant coaches, players and spectators. - Coaches are responsible to ensure that the health, well-being and development of athletes take precedence over the win/loss record. - Coaches accept that they do serve as role models and there must be congruency between their actions and words. - Coaches provide a physically and emotionally safe environment for practices and competition. - Coaches exemplify honesty, integrity, fair play, and sportsmanship regardless of the impact that might have upon the outcome of the competition. - Coaches maintain a professional demeanor in their relationships with athletes, officials, colleagues, administrators and the public and treat them with respect and dignity. - Coaches maintain confidentiality when appropriate and avoid situations that would potentially create a conflict of interest or exploit the athlete. - Coaches are committed to the education of their athletes and should encourage academic achievement. - Coaches are committed to the safety and well-being of each athlete. - Coaches discourage the use of performance enhancing substances and dietary Supplements. - Coaches prohibit the use of any illegal or recreational drugs. - Coaches follow current safe training and conditioning techniques. - Coaches exhibit sound injury and risk management practices. - Coaches demonstrate an understanding of growth and developmental stages of their Athletes. - Coaches place the athlete's needs and interests before their own. - Coaches remember that competition should be healthy and enjoyable for all.
+- Coaches have the knowledge and preparation to lead their teams. - Coaches are to conform to the spirit and intent of applicable rules at all times. - Coaches are responsible for their own conduct as well as the conduct of their assistant coaches, players and spectators. - Coaches are responsible to ensure that the health, well-being and development of athletes take precedence over the win/loss record. - Coaches accept that they do serve as role models and there must be congruency between their actions and words. - Coaches provide a physically and emotionally safe environment for practices and competition. - Coaches exemplify honesty, integrity, fair play, and sportsmanship regardless of the impact that might have upon the outcome of the competition. - Coaches maintain a professional demeanor in their relationships with athletes, officials, colleagues, administrators and the public and treat them with respect and dignity. - Coaches maintain confidentiality when appropriate and avoid situations that would potentially create a conflict of interest or exploit the athlete. - Coaches are committed to the education of their athletes and should encourage academic achievement. - Coaches are committed to the safety and well-being of each athlete. - Coaches discourage the use of performance enhancing substances and dietary supplements. - Coaches prohibit the use of any illegal or recreational drugs. - Coaches follow current safe training and conditioning techniques. - Coaches exhibit sound injury and risk management practices. - Coaches demonstrate an understanding of growth and developmental stages of their athletes. - Coaches place the athlete's needs and interests before their own. - Coaches remember that competition should be healthy and enjoyable for all.
+I understand that I represent not only my team, but the Town of Avon, Indiana Sports Division and Avon Youth Sports.
+I will conduct myself according to the standards presented in the AYS Code of Conduct.
+I understand that the other coaches, players, parents and AYS will hold me accountable for the actions and behavior of myself as well as my players, parents, and assistants.
+I acknowledge that I am held accountable to the AYS Code of Conduct, and that failure to abide by the AYS Code of Conduct could result in disciplinary actions.